Chat-Based Support Alone May Not Be Enough: Comparing Conversational and Embedded LLM Feedback for Mathematical Proof Learning: Discussion

-Our access-level comparisons are descriptive and do not support causal claims.
-We do not measure (1) time-on-task between Midterm~2 and Midterm~3, (2) displacement/substitution (e.g., whether chatbot use replaced independent practice, office hours, or other AI tools apart from GPTutor), or (3) within-student change in self-efficacy, which was measured once and assumed stable; we cannot rule out reciprocal effects between usage and self-efficacy.
+\textbf{Limitations and future work.} Although participants were randomly assigned to staggered access, course policies permitted other external resources, so our comparisons reflect associations under naturalistic conditions rather than isolated causal effects.
+We do not measure time-on-task, displacement effects (e.g., whether chatbot use replaced independent practice or other resources), or within-student change in self-efficacy, which was measured once and assumed stable.
+Detailed behavioral coding of answer-seeking and escalation patterns, outcome associations controlling for behavioral labels, and three-group comparisons among non-users and different user types remain for future work.